ppouwx/jailw1n/README.md

 - checkm8 device (A8(X)-A11).
   - On A11 devices, you must disable password while you in jailbroken state, and if you on iOS 16, backup your device via iTunes and restore it via settings app and **don't set password again**!
   - If you on iPadOS 17.2, *DON'T* run this tool.
-It doesn't fix a app crashing bug.
+It doesn't fix app crashing bug.
 - iTunes 12.6.5 installed on your pc.
 - Intel processor.
   - AMD processor have an issue [with (likely) their USB controllers] that causes them to have a very low success rate with checkm8.
 But you need to try, maybe you'll be lucky :).